 Red squirrel conservation

-Red squirrels are classed as near threatened in England, Northern Ireland and Wales due to their declines.
-They are still locally common in Scotland, which supports 75% of the UK population.
-Watch our Red Squirrel Conservation Update webinar with experts discussing the current UK situation for Red Squirrel Awareness Week 2020.
+Due to their overall population declines, red squirrels are classed as endangered on The Mammal Society’s Red List for Britain’s Mammals.
+Scotland supports 75% of the UK population, yet even here they are classed as near threatened.
+Watch our Red Squirrel Conservation Update webinar with experts discussing the UK situation for Red Squirrel Awareness Week 2021.

 In 1994, the UK Biodiversity Action Plan (BAP) was published as the UK Government’s response to the 1992 Convention on Biological Diversity, which has 168 country signatories.
 Red squirrels were classed as a BAP species and the UK Strategy for Red Squirrel Conservation was published in 1996.